OPS-E2E-PPE/VBA-Docs/api/Word.KeyBinding.KeyCode2.md

 keywords: vbawd10.chm160956423
 f1_keywords:
 - vbawd10.chm160956423
-ms.prod: word
 api_name:
 - Word.KeyBinding.KeyCode2
 ms.assetid: b041fb3f-1777-f56a-4808-f96e570f5440
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # KeyBinding.KeyCode2 property (Word)

 Returns a unique number for the second key in the specified key binding.
 Read-only **Long**.

 ## Syntax

 _expression_. `KeyCode2`

  _expression_ An expression that returns a '[KeyBinding](Word.KeyBinding.md)' object.

 ## Example

 This example displays the key codes of each key in the **KeyBindings** collection (the collection of all the customized keys in the active document).

 ```vb